The current ice age

 landscapes, and piles of broken rock.

-An ice age is an abnormal and relatively-rare state of affairs.
-Details
+Overall, an ice age is an abnormal and relatively-rare state of affairs.

 here.

-Ending the ice age would return the planet to its normal state.
+Ending the ice age - if that is a practical possibility - would return the planet to its

 Ending the ice age